 - Omega-3 (cardiovascular system, autoimmune diseases, anti-inflammatory, combating cholesterol): those with food intolerances (such as Gluten intolerance) very often have deficiencies in essential fatty acids, particularly the famous Omega-3.
 However, Omega-3 fatty acids are the key to healthy blood pressure regulation, preventing the formation of clots in the blood vessels, as well as helping to combat autoimmune diseases and prevent inflammation, notably in the intestine: Omega-3 acids are reputed to combat inflammatory diseases such as Crohn’s disease and ulcerative colitis.
 Omega-3 acids are also very effective for combating bad cholesterol.
 (See more information on Omega-3).

 - Probiotics: several strains are effective for combating food intolerance, but probiotics are not really sufficient for combating Gluten intolerance because the consumption of Gluten is generally too high.
 Even if you only eat one biscuit and 5 slices of bread a day, probiotics will not be effective enough to repair the intestinal problems.
 Beware of commercial scams on probiotics which are often very expensive.

 - Semi-fasting/Eating less: one additional solution for combating Gluten intolerance is to reduce the quantity of food consumed per day (both Gluten-containing and Gluten-free), the goal being to allow the intestine and the digestive organs time to rest so that they can rebuild themselves naturally.
 The body needs rest in order to repair itself (digestion demands a lot of energy), and “semi-fasting” consists of eating more lightly and in lower quantities.
-Favor rice-based foods and lots of fruit (particularly fruit juices) during this period.
+Favor potatoes-based foods and lots of fruit and vegetables (particularly vegetables juices) during this period.
 Avoid foods that take a long time to digest.